 I am also interested in exoplanets, including white dwarf planetary systems.
 My master's research was aimed at fitting a time-series dataset, obtained with FORS2, to retrieve a transmission spectrum of WASP-96b and search for atomic absorption features in its atmosphere.
 Carrying on from this, I hope to also research evolved planetary systems during my PhD.

-In my first role in the department, I took first-year undergraduate assignment classes; this involves marking a set of assignments each week and leading a class with those students in which we go through their worksheet.
-The purpose of these classes, at least from my point of view, is to make sure the students are understanding the physics in the worksheets rather than just getting good marks.
+In my first role in the department, I took first-year undergraduate assignment classes; this involved marking a set of assignments each week and leading a class with those students in which we went through their worksheets.
+The purpose of these classes, at least from my point of view, was to make sure the students understood the physics in the worksheets rather than just getting good marks.
 The topics covered include a wide range of areas to provide general foundational knowledge for first-year physics students. (e.g. classical mechanic/special relativity/E&M/quantum phenomena).
-I have also helped with marking first year exam scripts for the PX145 Physics Fondations Module.
+I have also helped with marking first-year exam scripts for the PX145 Physics Foundations Module.

-I am also passionate about physics outreach; I volunteer for events at the university and local schools with the Warwick Planetarium, as well as departmental open days at the University.
+I am very passionate about physics outreach; I regularly volunteer for events at the university and local schools with the Warwick Planetarium, as well as departmental open days at the University.
 I recently wrote an article about spotting nebulae as part of the groups "Astronomy at a Distance" series.
 I am always keen to give talks, or simply answer some questions, feel free to contact me!